Curriculum

 • For the students of 11th & 12th the following streams of options are taught in the School:

-11th and 12th Science English, Physics, Chemistry, Mathematics, Psychology, Physical Education, Biology, Economics, and Computer Science
+11th and 12th Science English, Physics, Chemistry, Mathematics, Psychology, Physical Education, Biology, Economics, and Computer Science, Artificial Intelligence, Painting.

-11th and 12th Commerce English, Mathematics, Business Studies, Accountancy, Economics/Informatics practices
+11th and 12th Commerce English, Mathematics, Business Studies, Accountancy, Economics, Painting, Applied Mathematics.

-11th and 12th Humanities English, Political Science, History, Economics/Informatics Practices Mathematics\Psychology/Physical Education.
+11th and 12th Humanities English, Political Science, History, Economics/ Painting/ Sociology, Mathematics/ Psychology/ Physical Education/ Applied Mathematics.

 S.U.P.W.
 Activities